goooooouwa/writings/resume.md

   6. Feedback gathering and program data analysis

-In the 2017 ThoughtWorks Summer Coding Camp, I directly participated in the following activities:
+In the 2017 Thoughtworks Summer Coding Camp, I directly participated in the following activities:

   1. Visiting major universities in Wuhan, and formed partenership with schools to co-host the Summer Coding Camp